tallurisai9346-beep/Enhance-Prompts/README.md

 Phind

-The goal is not to force you to use a specific format, but instead to give you a better starting point.

-Before and After

-One thing that I wanted was a place to see what changes were actually made.

-After enhancing a prompt, Vibe Check can show the original and enhanced versions of the prompt side-by-side.
+The purpose is to give your prompt the context it needs to work with the tool of your choice.

+Features

+Prompt Enhancement

+Paste your own rough prompt, click "Enhance Prompt," and review the results.

 You can see:

-What was added

-What was more specific

-What requirements were added

-What constraints were added

-What the final prompt looks like
+The original prompt

+The enhanced prompt

+The prompt score

+Scores for each category

+Notes about what's changed

+A comparison of the two prompts side-by-side

+Token efficiency stats

+Detected technologies

+Before / After View

+Want to see what's changed?
+Switch to this view to see a side-by-side comparison of your original and enhanced prompts.

+BEFORE

+make a dashboard

+AFTER

+Build a responsive task-management dashboard.

+Requirements:

+- Responsive on mobile, tablet, and desktop

+- Accessible keyboard interactions

+- Loading, empty, validation, and error states

+- Clean and maintainable component structure

+Acceptance criteria:

+- The dashboard works end-to-end

+- Existing functionality is preserved

+- The UI is responsive and accessible

-This makes it easier to learn how better prompts are written instead of just copying an answer and moving on.
+This makes it easier to understand what's changed in your enhanced prompt, and why.

 Templates

-If you don't want to type into an empty textarea, there are templates you can use.

-Templates are grouped into categories:
+Want to start from a prompt template, rather than from scratch?
+There are several categories to choose from, including:

 UI Components

-Full Apps
+Apps (Full)

 Fixes

-API / Backend
+APIs & Backend Development

-AI Prompts
+AI & Code Prompts

-Some examples of templates are:
+Some examples of UI Component prompts include:

 Responsive dashboards

 Landing pages

+Data tables

 Modals

-Data tables

-SaaS starters
+SaaS applications

 Task managers